akka/akka/akka-docs/rst/java/remoting-artery.rst

 so if network security is not considered as enough protection the classic remoting with :ref:`TLS and mutual authentication <remote-tls-java>`  should be used.

+Best practice is that Akka remoting nodes should only be accessible from the adjacent network.

 It is also security best-practice to :ref:`disable the Java serializer <disable-java-serializer-java-artery>` because of its multiple `known attack surfaces <https://community.hpe.com/t5/Security-Research/The-perils-of-Java-deserialization/ba-p/6838995>`_.